Skip to main content

 Sell Old Items

-If you're someone who has collected items over the years, now may be a good time to sell some of those possessions.
-For example, old dinnerware, knickknacks, old clothes, and other items could be great to put out at a yard or garage sale.
+If you have collected items over the years, now may be a good time to sell some of them.
+Old dinnerware, knickknacks, old clothes, and other items could be great for a yard or garage sale.

 It may not make you the most money, but it'll give you a little extra spending money for a rainy day.